Bipolar Disorder Treatment Center

 Following a manic phase, many people with bipolar disorder will lapse into a depression.
-It can be so pervasive and disabling that they may refuse to get out of bed.
-Friends, loved ones, and co-workers are often confused by this shift in behavior because it is so dramatically different from their previous elevated state.
+It can be so disabling and pervasive that they may refuse to get out of bed.
+Friends, loved ones, and co-workers are often confused by this shift in behavior because it is so dramatically different from their earlier elevated state.

-Bipolar I Disorder is what people usually refer to when talking about manic depression.
+Additionally, bipolar I disorder is what people usually refer to when talking about manic depression.
 They will experience the extreme highs along with the lows and may suffer from hallucinations and/or delusions, as well.
-However, people diagnosed with Bipolar II Disorder suffer more depression and do not experience the extreme highs in mood.
+However, people diagnosed with bipolar II disorder suffer more depression and do not experience the extreme highs in their mood.
 Instead, they experience what is called “hypomania,” which is a milder form of mania without the psychotic features.